 If a child is not appropriate for our programs, we may be able to help with referrals for other agencies/facilities which may be able to offer their services.

-The atmosphere is that of a caring family, with up to eight boys or eight girls placed in a cottage-style home, under the supervision of Christian houseparents.
-Children enjoy meals, activities, chores and homework in their day-to-day life together.
+The atmosphere is that of a caring family, with up to eight boys or eight girls placed in a cottage-style home under the supervision of Christian houseparents.
+Children have meals, activities, chores and homework in their day-to-day life together.
 Children are encouraged to participate in a variety of school, church and campus activities/programs.

 Our ministry is a gift in Christ’s name; we do not require payment for services.